 No matter what size restaurant you are thinking of opening, location is one of the most important factors (if not the most important factor) to consider.
 Not every available space is right for a restaurant.
 A good restaurant location is hard to find.
 What may look like the perfect spot—say a bustling pedestrian street in the heart of downtown—may turn out to be a dud.
 Other times a spot that you would never think to put a restaurant—like in an old factory in a former industrial park—is a success.
 Consider factors like parking and visibility.

 Flexibility is also important when planning a smaller dining space.
 Allow tables to be moved together for larger parties or broken apart for smaller parties.
 No matter how the tables are arranged in your restaurant dining room, it is important to provide a clear path in and out of the dining room for staff and customers.

 Write Your Business Plan

 Promote Your Restaurant

 High table turnover and high check averages mean higher profits, even for small restaurants.
-Therefore it is important that you promote your small restaurant.
+To get there, you'll need to promote your restaurant.
 There are many ways to market your restaurant, from traditional advertising like local papers and radio spots to newer platforms like social media.
 A social media marketing campaign can help restaurants woo new customers, let you check out the local competition, and think of new ways to reach customers through sites like Facebook, Twitter, and Pinterest.

 Successful restaurants don't have to be huge.
 Some of the most popular restaurants in the world are housed in small, intimate spaces.
 While small restaurants come with their own set of challenges, they offer a unique dining experience and sense of exclusivity that appeal to customers.